phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 Do you want Mukta to do some specific action? yall keep saying Mukta "needs to take accountability" __as if they didn't__, but they did, and the way that they did, isn't satisfactory.
 So is there something specific yall want them to do?
 (If the anwser is "agree that the poem is violent" or something like that, see Mukta's comments & later analyses in the next blog post where we responded to this)

 And why Mukta needs to prove it to you? to make YOU satisfied?
-Is accountability established only when the other party is "satisfied"? (genuine question)
 When you show us you won't be unless we reject Mukta's reality and accept YOUR version of reality that you want to prescribe to us?

 and why does *this* suddenly have to be done YOUR WAY when Liv is free to choose whatever they do, always with an "understandable" reason? whatever Liv HAVE DONE yall have just accepted with zero requirements whatsoever which reinforces existing white neutrality?? (literally talked about this point in original post too)